Echizen Oroshi Soba, the Traditional Food of Fukui

 A Fukui Tradition

-Echizen Oroshi Soba is most popular in north Fukui (cities like Fukui and Takefu).
+Echizen Oroshi Soba is most popular in east Fukui (cities like Fukui and Takefu).
 The history of this dish dates till around the Sengoku Period, when Ichijodani of the Asakura clan ordered local farmers to grow buckwheat as a precaution in case of war or another disaster.
 He picked buckwheat because it grows quicker than rice and is very nutrient-rich.
 Even today, you can still see great fields of white buckwheat flowers blooming around late October in Echizen City.

 Echizen Oroshi Soba